fc92/poker/README.md

 ## Usage

+Binary or docker image version can be used to start the server or a client.

+### Binary

 The same binary file is used to start the server and console clients.
 Various platform are supported.
 See [latest release page](https://github.com/fc92/poker/releases/latest) for more details.

 Start a single server instance (dedicated for one team):